LouiseDck/dynchro_paper/1_poc_2patientsbatch/README.md

-# Aligning two patients with a batch effect
+# dynchro shows the effect of batch removal on trajectories and identifies premature stops

-This example demonstrates how to align two patients with a batch effect.
+This usecase demonstrates how to align two patients with a batch effect.
 We use generated data to simulate two patients, using `dyngen`.
-Afterwards, we align the patients and consider the differences between a classical analysis and one that takes the batch effect into account, up to the trajectory inference step.
+Afterwards, we consider batch effect correction methods, and how dynchro can pinpoint issues with the batch effect correction methods.

+## Workflow

-`1_generate_data.R` uses `dyngen` to generate the datasets.
+1. `1_generate_data.R` uses `dyngen` and `0_diverging_kinetics.R` to generate the datasets.
+2. `slingshot.R` runs slingshot, at different points in the process.
+Run the corresponding part of this script during preprocessing, or specific analysis.
-`2_preprocess/py` preprocesses the data of the two patients.
+3. `2_preprocess.ipynb` preprocesses the two synthetic datasets.
-`3_analysis.py` performs the analysis and visualises the results.
+4. `3x_method` runs the corresponding method on the datasets.
+For fastmnn, run `3c_fastmnn.ipynb` first and switch to `3c_fastmnn.R` when asked to.
+5. `4_figures.ipynb` reproduces the paper figures exactly.